Rising backlash as U.S. firms seek Trump's steel tariff waiver

 The 20,000-plus waiver applications that the Commerce Department has received illustrate the chaos and uncertainty ignited by Trump’s trade war against America’s allies and adversaries.
 It’s a battle that critics of his trade policy, including a number of Republican lawmakers, have warned is misguided and will end up harming U.S. businesses.

-Trump and European leaders agreed this past Wednesday not to escalate their dispute over trade, but the tariff on steel and a separate duty on aluminum imports remains in place as the U.S. and Europe aim for a broader trade agreement.
-The metal taxes would continue to hit U.S. trading partners such as Canada, Mexico and Japan even if the U.S. and the EU forge a deal.
+Trump and European leaders agreed this past Wednesday not to escalate their dispute over trade, but the tariff on steel and a separate duty on aluminum imports remains in place as the United States and Europe aim for a broader trade agreement.
+The metal taxes would continue to hit U.S. trading partners such as Canada, Mexico and Japan even if the United States and the EU forge a deal.

 Miller bristled over insistence by Nucor and U.S. Steel that steel slab is readily available in the United States.
 “That’s just not true,” he said.